 Command Result

+'active' citation 'Beaty (1989)'

-'active' citation 'Smith (2013)' 'passive' citation (Smith, 2013)
+'passive' citation (Beaty, 1989)

 cites only author name, not year

 cites only year, not author name

-In all cases the $BibT{EX}$ key should be entered as argument to the commands.
+In all cases the $BibT{EX}$ key must be entered as argument to the commands.

-If you need to reference many authors in a passive reference, you simply add them all as argument separated by a comma. \citep{Smith\Bad\2013,Day\Two\2014,Knight\Three\2015} will yield (Smith 2013; Day 2014; Knight 2015).
+If you need to reference many authors in a passive reference, you simply add them all as argument separated by a comma.
+The cite command \citep{beaty_great_1989,day_two_2014,knight_three_2015} would yield (Smith 2013; Day 2014; Knight 2015).
+Note that they will not automatically be reorganised so it is important to enter them in the order we want according to the reference standard we use.

 The \citet{} and \citep{} commands can also take optional arguments.
-If we want to have a reference that looks like (e.g., Smith 2013; and references therein) we can write \citep[e.g.,][and references therein]{Smith\Bad\2013}.
+If we want to have a reference that looks like (e.g., Beaty 1989; and references therein) we can write \citep[e.g.,][and references therein]{beaty_great_1989}.
 What we want added before the reference goes as the first optional argument and what should be placed after the reference goes in the second.
-If you do not want one or the other, you just leave the argument empty.
+If you do not want one or the other, you just leave the optional argument bracket empty.

-If you make a spelling mistake in the $BibT_EX$ key in your document, you will see this as two question marks in the text (??).
-This is how $I\!AT_EX$ signals such errors.
+If IAT_EX discovers a BibT_EX key in your document that does not exist in the data base file, you will see two question marks in the text: (??).
+This is how IAT_EX signals errors where there is no match between the cite key in the text and keys in the data base file.
 It will also appear as a warning in your log file.

-With these commands you should be able to add references to the text but in order for the system to work, you need to provide somewhere from which BibTEX can obtain its information and this is where we have two ways to go, the fully and the semi automated way.
-I will cover both but there is little point in making the semi automated system your standard.
+With the commands described above you should be able to add references to the text but in order for the system to work, you need to provide a source from which BibTEX can obtain the reference information and also information on how to format the references.
+For this we have two ways to go, the fully and the semi automated way.
+I will cover both but there is little point in making the semi automated system your standard so I include it for information.

-8.2 The fully automated reference system
+9.4 The fully automated reference system

 The fully automated system handles both the cross-referencing and builds the reference list for you.
-In order to do this you need to have several things in place.
-First you need to have your data base as a BibTEX .bib file in your project, including all references you need to reference in your document.
-You also need a file that tells BibTEX how to format your references.
-This is called a BibTEX style file (.bst).
-It is possible to custom make your own style but that is not something that is easily described here.
+This means you are ensured to have a perfect match between what is referenced in the text and what appears in the reference list.
+In order to accomplish this you need to have several things in place.
+First you, of course, need to have your data base as a BibT_EX .bib file in your project.
+You also need a file that tells BibT_EX how to format your references.
+This is called a BibT_EX style file (.bst).
+It is possible to custom make your own style but that is not something that is easily described here2.
 Instead you can browse CTAN's repository for bibliographic styles and try them.

-Journals that take LATEX manuscripts usually have their own styles that can be downloaded or come with their template files for the journal.
-Otherwise, I would otherwise recommend going with the Council of Science Editors (CSE) style.
-It is a neutral international standard that is simple.
+Note that you should look for author-year formats.
+The repository contains many other formats as well.
+Many journal templates include their own style file.
+This means there is no single complete repository for all styles and some may simply not exist in .bst format.
+I would otherwise recommend going with the Council of Science Editors (CSE) style.
+It is a neutral international standard.
+Note that a style file is language specific (commonly English).
+If you need references in a different language a separate style file for that language must be created.

 When you have your data base file and your style file, you can start using it in your document.
-You need to add the following code where you want your reference list to appear.
+First you need to load the natbib package in the preamble of your document.